mukeshmk/cricket-simulation/README.md

 Cricket-Simulation
 ==================
-This is my 3rd Sem Project.
+This is our 3rd Sem C++ Project.
 It simulates a cricket match between two teams.

 Instructions on how to use:-